Mendo Alão

 Mendo Alão, Lord of Vila de Bragança, was a medieval knight of the 11th century.
 He served as a Monk in the Monastery of São Salvador de Castro de Avelãs, Portugal.

 Biography

 According to ancient genealogists, he was a grandson of Alan II, Duke of Brittany.
 Those same sources indicate that he was born around the year 1000 in Brittany, son of the Count Alain of Nantes, a rich nobleman, and an Armenian princess, belonging to the Kingdom of Vaspurakan.

-Mendo Alao de Bragança was married with an Armenian princess, who was possibly the daughter of Senekerim-Hovhannes Artsruni.
+Mendo Alão de Bragança was married with an Armenian princess, who was possibly the daughter of Senekerim-Hovhannes Artsruni.
 In addition to having been lord of the lands of Bragança, he extended its dominions to Castile and León.
 He and his wife had two children: Fernão Mendes de Bragança and Ouroana Mendes.